Grenache: France

-In France, Grenache is most widely associated with the wines of the Rhone and southern France.
-Its history in the Rhone can be traced to the influence of Burgundian wine merchants in the 17-18th centuries who were seeking a blending variety to add body and alcohol content to their light body wines.
-Grenache, with its propensity for high alcohol and high yields, fit those desire nicely and was widely planted in the Châteauneuf-du-Pape and Gigondas and Vacqueyras regions.
-Today Grenache is most widely planted in the Languedoc-Roussillon region where it is widely blended with Carignan, Cinsaut, Syrah and Mourvèdre.
+In France, Grenache is most widely associated with the wines of the Rhône and southern France.
+Its history in the Rhône can be traced to the influence of Burgundian wine merchants in the 17-18th centuries who sought a blending variety to add body and alcohol content to their light body wines.
+Grenache, with its propensity for high alcohol and high yields, fit those desires nicely and was widely planted in the Châteauneuf-du-Pape and Gigondas and Vacqueyras regions.
+Today Grenache is most widely planted in the Languedoc-Roussillon region, widely blended with Carignan, Cinsaut, Syrah and Mourvèdre.
 The vine also has sizable plantings in the Drôme department.
 The vine's strong, hard wood and affinity for bush vine training allows it to thrive in the Mistral influenced southern Rhone regions of Châteauneuf-du-Pape and Gigondas.
 In Châteauneuf-du-Pape, Grenache noir is the most common variety of the 13 permitted varieties, although some producers in recent years have been using a higher proportion of Mourvèdre.
 Grenache produces a sweet juice that can have almost a jam-like consistency when very ripe.
 Syrah is typically blended to provide color and spice, while Mourvèdre can add elegance and structure to the wine.

-The grape's thin skin and pale coloring makes its well suited for the production of full bodied, fruit rosé wines.
-Grenache is the principal grape behind the rosés of Tavel and Lirac and its plays an important role in the Provence region as well.
+The grape's thin skin and pale coloring makes it well-suited for the production of full bodied, fruit rosé wines.
+Grenache is the principal grape behind the rosés of Tavel and Lirac and plays an important role in the Provence region as well.
 In the Roussillon region, Grenache noir and its gris and blanc mutations are used in the production of the fortified vin doux naturels of Rivesaltes, Banyuls, and Maury.
 The characteristic of French Grenache-based wines depends largely on the selection of its blending partners and can range from the spicy richness associated with Châteauneuf-du-Pape to the chewy fruitiness associated with basic Côtes du Rhône Villages.
 Other regions with sizable plantings of Grenache include the Appellation d'origine contrôlée (AOC) regions of Minervois, Fitou and Corbières.